canonical/is-charms-contributing-guide/CONTRIBUTING.md

 other operational issues.

 PRs should only be merged if all status checks pass.
-Changes should only be landed if are urgently needed in production and the test suite of the existing project is failing for spurious reasons.
+Changes should only be landed if are urgently needed in production and the failures can't be fixed in a reasonable timeline.
+Some examples include:
+* If the team has recently taken over a new charm and changes are urgently needed and the test suit of the existing charm is failing for spurious reasons.
+* A tool we depend on is not working, no previous working version is available and a change is urgently needed to fix a critical issue in production.

-Even in the above case it is not clear whether it is reasonable to merge a PR with failing checks due to the high risks this entails.
+Even in the above cases it is not clear whether it is reasonable to merge a PR with failing checks due to the high risks this entails.
 Judgement is required in these cases weighing the risks of introducing bugs with the urgency and impact of the underlying need to